 Setting up a Server Status page for your business

 As mentioned previously, there are multiple companies that provide status page options for you.
 Some status pages are manually updated and some are automated.
-Gravyware Monitoring’s option is super simple to setup, and connects with the site monitoring service offered (so it’s automated).
+Gravyware Monitoring’s free option is super simple to setup, and connects with the site monitoring service offered (so it’s automated).
 We particularly like the automated version as it adds to the transparency impact mentioned above.

 Whichever option your decide upon, make sure you choose a good URL for the page itself (typically you choose through the status page admin area), and make it search engine accessible.